What kind of job search dilemmas are you facing?

 My 3-step strategy for overcoming age bias includes:

-- Do the personal branding work to define your unique value proposition.
+- Do the targeting and personal branding work to define your unique value proposition to the particular employers you want to work for.

 - Circumvent the gatekeepers and network into the goldmine of hidden jobs.